xueqiut/VehicleQuotes/README.md

   ]
 }
 ```
-The solution is to create a Resource Model (or DTO, Data Transfer Object, or View Model), which contains only the meaningful fields.
-However, the controller will need to translate the fields into object.

 The only purpose of DTO is to streamline the API contract of the endpoint by defining a set of fields that clients will use to make requests and interpret responses.
 It’s simpler than the actual database structure, but still captures all the information that’s important for the application.